rust-lang/rust/text/0000-array-pattern-changes.md

 `[T]`: `&[T]` and `&mut [T]`.
 With DST, we can have many more types based on `[T]`, `Box<[T]>` in particular, but theoretically any pointer type around a `[T]` could be used.
-However, array patterns still match on `&[T]`, `&mut [T]`, and `[T, ..n]` only, meaning that to match on a `Box<[T]>`, one must first convert it to a slice, which disallows moves.
+However, array patterns still match on `&[T]`, `&mut [T]`, and `[T; n]` only, meaning that to match on a `Box<[T]>`, one must first convert it to a slice, which disallows moves.
 This may prove to significantly limit the amount of useful code that can be written using array patterns.

 Another problem with today’s array patterns is in subslice matching, which specifies that the rest of a slice not matched on already in the pattern should